Distractic/LethalCompanyTemplate/README.md

 ## Dotnet version

-If you need to set the dotnet version, you can use the following command:
+If you need to set the dotnet version ([.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) is recommended), you can use the following command:

 - Check the SDKs installed
 ```bash